 Signet Marigold Care

 Try growing signet marigolds in the herb garden or along with other edibles in the veggie garden.
 Edible marigolds like the same conditions as other edible plants, a fertile well-drained soil and a full sun location.

 Signet marigold care is not complicated.
 Water during dry seasons and remove spent blooms to encourage continued blossoms of edible marigolds.
 Remove them in full bloom for culinary use.

-When learning about signet marigold care, you’ll find it is a repellant to many bad bugs that can damage vegetables, so it is a welcome addition.
+When learning about signet marigold care, you’ll find the plant is a repellent to many bad bugs that can damage vegetables, so it is a welcome addition.
 Marigold signet flowers also help keep mosquitoes away.